cxengage/cxengage.github.io/cxengage-api-doc/Create-Pattern.md

 ## Description

-Creates a pattern on the given tenants.
+Creates a pattern on the given tenant

 ### Mandatory Parameters